RBigData/pbdRticles/content/machines/summit.md

 Also, if you are not familiar with MPI or running R scripts in batch, then we strongly recommend reading our [MPI tutorial](../pbdR/mpi.md) first.

+Finally, if you want to use R and/or pbdR on Summit, please feel free to contact us directly:

+* Mike Matheson - mathesonma AT ornl DOT gov
+* George Ostrouchov - ostrouchovg AT ornl DOT gov
+* Drew Schmidt - schmidtda AT ornl DOT gov

+We are happy to provide various levels of support and collaboration.
+You can also put in a ticket with the OLCF help system [help@olcf.ornl.gov](mailto:help@olcf.ornl.gov) if you prefer.

 ## Loading R